adrianstevens/Xamarin-Plugins/SimpleAudioPlayer/README.md

 #### Contributions
 Contributions are welcome!
-If you find a bug want a feature added please report it.
+If you find a bug or want a feature added please report it - and don't forget to include your device make, model and OS version.

 If you want to contribute code please file an issue, create a branch, and file a pull request.